btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==
+= 0.2.5 :: 2022-03-13 =
+*  Load media library and JS only on payment gateway settings page.

 = 0.2.4 :: 2022-03-04 =
 * Fix possible problem with CamelCased headers on PHP-FPM and/or Nginx.
 * Do not log hitting the cache on debug log to avoid clutter.